 - Strengthening collaboration, strategic alignment and global dialogue: engage and collaborate with key stakeholders, not only those participating in existing EU-supported brain research initiatives but also beyond them, whilst also seeking alignment with these and international initiatives, including other European partnerships. - Jointly supporting research and innovation: launch joint transnational calls underpinning the brain health research and innovation priorities, as defined in the SRIA, and based on annual work plans.
-Calls include research calls, networking calls, and those that relate to ethical, legal and social/societal aspects. - Facilitating the use of infrastructures and platforms in the EU and Associated Countries: improve access to and use of these infrastructures and platforms (e.g. ECRIN 112, EATRIS 113, EBRAINS 114, BBMRI 115, EuroBioImaging 116, European Genomic Data Infrastructure 117, etc.), whilst also shaping the services provided for optimal use.
+Calls include research calls, networking calls, and those that relate to ethical, legal and social/societal aspects. - Facilitating the use of infrastructures and platforms in the EU and Associated Countries: improve access to and use of these infrastructures and platforms (e.g. ECRIN 142, EATRIS 143, EBRAINS 144, BBMRI 145, EuroBioImaging 146, European Genomic Data Infrastructure 147, etc.), whilst also providing input for shaping the services for the brain health research and funding community.
 This also covers the facilitation of data sharing by boosting FAIR and open data and improving interoperability and harmonisation. - Bridging with healthcare providers, the private sector, regulators, and policymakers: enable the translation of research results into accessible, tailored products, technologies, interventions and policies through collaborations, including with institutionalised European partnerships (e.g., Innovative Health Initiative). - Empowering citizens, people living with brain disorders and patients, families and caregivers (including informal): enable them to be active in their health trajectories via the dissemination of good practices and scientific outputs, as well as trainings to engage them along the whole spectrum of the research process. - Capacity building in research: support networking and training of scientists, healthcare practitioners, health policy experts, innovators and other professionals contributing to preserve and improve brain health.